All Episodes

 No problem.

-I'm I'm glad that we had your number, we're able to call you back.
+I'm glad that we had your number.

-Um I want to start from the beginning here.
+I want to start from the beginning here.

 I want you to take us back to 1994.

-And the reason I want you all to hear this is because this is I love these kinds of calls because they are profoundly inspirational.
+And the reason I want you all to hear this is because this is, I love these kinds of calls because they are profoundly inspirational.

 Yes, sir.

-He um he recommended I go on welfare while I was in college, so I wouldn't be falling asleep in class and wouldn't What Okay, but what what would being on how how would going on welfare change your sleep pattern?
+Oh, no, He recommended I go on welfare while I was in college so I wouldn't be falling asleep in class and wouldn't.

-Because you would have you wouldn't have to work.
+Because you wouldn't have to work.

-I was working full time and going to school full time and had a two-year-old.
+I was working full-time and going to school full-time and had a two-year-old.

 All right.